balena-io/debugging-masterclass/README.md

 should be noted that in the day-to-day operation of the Supervisor, it attempts to ensure that anything that is no longer used on the device *is* removed when not required.
-However, there are issues that sometimes occur that can cause this behaviour to not work correctly.
+However, there are issues that sometimes occur that can cause this behavior to not work correctly.
 In these cases, a prune should help clean anything that should note be present:
 ```
 root@dee2945:/# balena system prune -a -f --volumes